geky/gf256/README.md

 ## Hardware support

 Most modern 64-bit hardware contains instructions for accelerating this sort of math.
-This usually comes in the form of a [carry-less multiplication][clmul] instruction.
+This usually comes in the form of a [carry-less multiplication][xmul] instruction.

-Carry-less multiplication, also called polynomial multiplication or xor multiplication, is the multiplication analog for xor.
+Carry-less multiplication, also called polynomial multiplication and xor multiplication, is the multiplication analog for xor.
 Where traditional multiplication can be implemented as a series of shifts and adds, carry-less multiplication can be implemented as a series of shifts and xors: